 Quad-Split Monitor

-A video monitor that displays four different video feeds on the same screen, useful in multi-camera live stream production control rooms.
+A video monitor that displays four different video feeds on the same screen is helpful in multi-camera live stream production control rooms.

 Quality Presets